T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 ```

-> The scheduled time the email is sent will be applied to whatever day the script is run, and only if it's in the future - running this script at 10am to schedule a 9am email won't work.
+> The scheduled time the email is sent will be applied to whatever day the script is run.
+If the scheduled time has already passed e.g. 10am to send a 9am email, the email is scheduled for 1 day in the future.

 This script uses [v3.0 of the Mailchimp API](https://mailchimp.com/developer/marketing/api/) as of 9 August 2024.